ReyM84/phototrek/README.md

 # ![logol](https://i.imgur.com/y2IRgI7.png) V.1.0
 ## About the app:
-1. Phototrek is a social media based app geared specifically towards photographs taken while hiking.
+1. Phototrek is a social media based app geared specifically towards nature phorography taken while hiking.
 2. Users will be able to pick a hike directly from our Hike database
 ![hike](http://i.imgur.com/Zt0qTX9.png)
 3. Users can also take a look at all of the photos on the site and pick a hike that way.